AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ###2.
 Create a container for the chart

-Add a block-based HTML element into your page, set the `id`, `width` and `height` attributes.
+Add a block-level HTML element into your page, set the `id`, `width` and `height` attributes.
 Unless you don’t, AnyChart charting library will use 100% of the container.

 Example:
 ```